The 5 Reasons Your Business Should Use Microsoft Office 365

 The 5 Reasons To Use Microsoft Office 365

 One of the most beneficial elements of Microsoft Office 365 is the ability for employees to work anywhere from any device.
 Since it’s cloud-based, all employees will have access to all your data and documents, any location.

-If you have multiple locations, remote workers, or travelling employees, the work doesn’t have to come to a halt or have projects being pushed back.
+If you have multiple locations, remote workers, or traveling employees, the work doesn’t have to come to a halt or have projects being pushed back.
 The system offers the ability for each user to install the program on up to 5 devices.
 This means employees can have access on any phone, laptop, desktop, or tablet.
 They can use any device from anywhere to keep your business moving forward.

 With Office 365, you and your team collaborate on the same document rather than having to see multiple versions and edits.
 However, if you need to view something from a previous version, they offer the ability to view or go back to it.

 You simply share access to files with others, so you can make changes and comments on the one document, as opposed to sending attachments and many emails of responses.
-Another communication tool is the synchronized email, calendar and contacts making it easier to set meetings or coordinate.
+Another communication tool is the synchronized email, calendar, and contacts making it easier to set meetings or coordinate.

 Often the thought using cloud-based programs, people question the security.
-However, there are security measures that need to be taken for any system, traditional or cloud based.
+However, there are security measures that need to be taken for any system, traditional or cloud-based.

 Microsoft has built security features to keep all companies’ data safe.
 These include encrypted email, advanced threat analytics, data loss prevention, mobile device management.

 With email encryption, the company has ensured that only the intended recipient can read the contents of the email.
 This encryption works on with every email service, so it doesn’t matter which one the recipient uses.

 The next security measure is Advanced Threat Analytics (ATA).
 This uses analytics and machine learning to identify any suspicious activity.
 It will learn, analyze, and detect both normal and strange users or devices.
 This can prevent a data breach for your company.